 When does it come?
 This dawning, this clarity, this awakening – let’s stick with the realisation – that you might not be young but that you rock.
 We have explored that it can happen in a bank (the very first post) but somehow we are light on the when.
 And some would say the where.

 It can happen anywhere.
 A martini moment then.
 Or even somewhere between the Picpoul and the Single Malt.
 But it doesn’t have to be alcohol related.
 Often it is some time when you have had enough of trying too hard or thinking you should.
 Try to fit.

 In fossil parlance the beginning of time was when the earth was flat.
 An expression often used in ascerbic aside to confirm something was a long time ago.
 For the rocking fossil a long time ago is when things were drummed into you by the mildly exasperated at school.
 When pastoral care was something that shepherds did.
 If they felt like it.
 Nothing like that happened at school.
-Rocking Fossils to be when at school were often barely tolerated and operated as if in training for the resistance.
+When Rocking Fossils to be were at school they were often barely tolerated and operated as if in training for the resistance.

 The realisation that you are a rocking fossil is different.
 It doesn’t need any drumming into you to understand that life and people come in many shapes and sizes.
 Like fossils.
 You just get to the point where what you are and (goodness) what you have become, is ok.
 That in fact you rock.
 Use any descriptor you like, heavens being prescriptive is not a rocking thing.